News | Industrial Combustion Equipment

 All the latest News on our company

 “Challenges to overcome in the hydrogen combustion” is the title of the opinion article at the Free Tribune published by the newspaper EMPRESA XXI.
 Hydrogen has gained space in today’s industrial world.
-The general director of E&M Combustión, Iñigo Béjar, details in this article some of the challenges so that “industrial plants can use hydrogen as fuel avoiding any risks that it may pose.”
+CEO of E&M Combustión, Iñigo Béjar, details in this article some of the challenges so that “industrial plants can use hydrogen as fuel avoiding any risks that it may pose.”

 In the coming years we face a new challenge in the transformation of our energy model with decarbonisation as a fundamental element for improving the environment, but also as a new way of understanding industrial relations and improving our production processes.
 The element called to contribute to this change in the energy model is called Hydrogen.
 Various hydrogen generation technologies can make this fuel not only environmentally friendly, but also profitable in the short term.
 All these technologies come together in the same point of consumption: the combustion of hydrogen.
 For this reason, research and improvement of hydrogen combustion is presented as a fundamental aspect in its value chain.

 A great challenge that we face at a time when we have not yet built new power plants or industrial plants to use hydrogen as an energy source is the adaptation of existing plants to this new fuel.
 Among the technical challenges that hydrogen combustion presents us are its higher flow rate and flame temperature, as well as higher NOx emissions with respect to natural gas, for example, as well as flame invisibility and greater possibility of leakage than in other fuels.